msieb1/msieb.io/index.md

 ## Maximilian Sieb
 Hello!
+I am Max, and you can find me at Covariant, where I am working on computer vision and reinforcement & imitation learning for robot manipulation.
-I am Max and a 2nd year student within the MSR program at the Robotics Institute at Carnegie Mellon University, where I am glad to be co-advised by Prof. Katerina Fragkiadaki & Prof. Oliver Kroemer.
+I recently graduated from the MSR program at the Robotics Institute at Carnegie Mellon University, where I was glad to have been co-advised by Prof. Katerina Fragkiadaki & Prof. Oliver Kroemer.

 My research is motivated by enabling robots to learn complex skills by leveraging human demonstrations.
 I mostly focus on visual imitation learning and model-based reinforcement learning.